dgrubb/HiFive1-2600/README.md

 unit test suites which will load test programs into the emulator and will verify the correct functioning of the simulator.

+-DMANUAL_STEP disables automatic clocking and executes a clock cycle with each press of the spacebar.
+Useful for step-by-step debugging.